pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ---

-📎 well-organized
+📎 Well-Organized

 - code is reasonably grouped
-- scope of effort is defined and right
+- scope of effort is defined and right-sized
 - related changes mostly

 Note: As a starting point, it helps if your code is well organized, by project but also function or feature.
 It's important that the scope of the PR is defined up-front, and ideally "right-sized" between so small it's annoying and so big it's difficult to review.

 ---

-📝 well-documented
+📝 Well-Documented

 - includes high-level description
 - commits tell story of approach